 Landlords and/or the previous Tenant /s have been advised that they should all mail redirected using the appropriate service via the Post Office.
 However this can take some time to set up and you may still receive some post.
 If this is the case we would appreciate this being forwarded to us promptly and unopened (or if non – managed directly to your Landlord).
 If mail of this type becomes a nuisance to you at any point please let us, or your Landlord know.

-Each person named on the contract will receive a set of keys to the property at the commencement of the tenancy.
+Each person named as a tenant on the contract will receive a set of keys to the property at the commencement of the tenancy.
 We will ensure that sufficient keys to other locks at the property are available for you on move in.

 Once we are in receipt of all the signed legal documentation and initial move in monies have cleared, we will arrange for you to move into the property.
 We will arrange the check in; this is normally carried out at Midday unless agreed otherwise.